Registration Dossier

 Additional information

-An OECD TG 216 soil microorganism test has been conducted with the registration substance according to ECHA final decision TPE-D-2114497761-36-01/F. The draft study report for the test is available, although this may be subject to change depending on the final report.
+An OECD TG 216 soil microorganism test has been conducted with the registered substance in accordance with ECHA final decision TPE-D-2114497761-36-01/F.

-A 28-day EC50 value of >100 mg/kg soil dry weight, an EC10 value of >100 mg/kg soil dry weight and a NOEC of ≥100 mg/kg soil dry weight have been determined for the effects of the test substance on nitrogen formation rate of soil microflora, in accordance with test guideline OECD 216 and in compliance with GLP (Smithers, 2020).
+A 28-day EC50 value of >100 mg/kg soil dry weight, an EC10 value of >100 mg/kg soil dry weight and a NOEC value of ≥100 mg/kg soil dry weight have been determined for the effects of the test substance on nitrogen formation rate of soil microflora, in accordance with test guideline OECD 216 and in compliance with GLP (Smithers, 2020).

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.